 14th Wedding Anniversary

 Ivory symbolises purity and innocence.
 Rare and beautiful, this precious commodity signifies the integrity of fidelity of the marriage relationship and the extraordinary sense of commitment two people must have to make a marriage last fourteen years.
 Loyalty and devotion are qualities worthy of commemoration.
-Recently there has been a change made to the traditional gift of ivory due to the devastating effect on the lives of elephants, therefore it is recommended that you choose imitation ivory or a piece of elephant jewellery.
+Recently there has been a change made to the traditional gift of ivory due to the devastating effect on the lives of elephants, therefore it is recommended that you choose imitation ivory, something white or something elephant themed.

 15th Wedding Anniversary